microsoft/vscode-docs/docs/remote/containers.md

 The VS Code Server requires outbound HTTPS (port 443) connectivity to `update.code.visualstudio.com` and `marketplace.visualstudio.com`.
 All other communication between the server and the VS Code client is accomplished through an authenticated, random port automatically exposed via the Docker CLI.

-### As an extension author, what do I need to do?
+### As an extension author, what do I need to do to make sure my extension works in dev containers?

-The VS Code extension API abstracts many extensions away from any changes so they work without modification.
-However, given extensions can use any node module or runtime they want, there are situations where adjustments may need to be made.
-We recommend you should test your extension to be sure that no update are required.
+The VS Code extension API hides most of the implementation details of running remotely so many extensions will just work inside dev containers without any modification.
+However, we recommend that you test your extension in a dev container to be sure that all of its functionality works as expected.
 See the article on [Supporting Remote Development](/api/advanced-topics/remote-extensions.md) for details.

 ## Questions or feedback